jwizzle/bronotes/README.md

   -h, --help   show this help message and exit
 ```

-Subcommands have their own help pages.
+* Subcommands have their own help pages.
-When using the edit or show subcommand, it falls back on the -s option if the path to your note is not valid.
+* When using the edit or show subcommand, it falls back on the -s option if the path to your note is not valid.
+* If the first argument given is not recognized by bronotes, a default action will be taken and the first argument will be fed to that action instead.
+This is configurable with the 'set' action and defaults to 'list'

 ### Git